It’s time for fall organizing! From planning for parties to keeping your decorations contained, this fall organization guide is a must.

 Fall Closet Organizing

-One of the biggest tasks you’ll face right now is changing your closets from summertime clothes to fall clothes.
+Now, one of the biggest tasks you’ll face is changing your closets from summertime clothes to fall clothes.
 While you are switching clothes around, take this opportunity to completely organize your closets.

 The following tips will help you switch from summertime to fall, but they can be used anytime you switch from one season to the next.